cocos3d/cocos3d/README.md

 download and unzip both cocos2d and cocos3d.
 You'll end up with a directory structure like:

 	MyCocosDev
-		cocos2d-iphone-2.0
+		cocos2d-iphone
 		cocos3d-2.0.0

-First, in a Terminal session, install cocos2d by navigating to the `cocos2d-iphone-2.0` directory and running:
+First, in a Terminal session, install cocos2d by navigating to the `cocos2d-iphone` directory and running:

 	./install-templates.sh -f -u

 Then, navigate to the `cocos3d-2.0.0` directory and install cocos3d by running:

-	./install-cocos3d.sh -f -2 "../cocos2d-iphone-2.0"
+	./install-cocos3d.sh -f -2 "../cocos2d-iphone"

 cocos2d & OpenGL Version Compatibility
 -----------------------------------------

+cocos3d under iOS is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
-cocos3d is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1 (iOS)
+OpenGL ES 2.0, and is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1.

-or OpenGL (OSX), and is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline OpenGL ES 2.0 (iOS) or OpenGL (OSX).
+cocos3d under OSX is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
+OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` and `1.0.1` under OSX.

 When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS) or OpenGL (OSX), you must use a `cocos2d 2.x`